 At the end of the day, I had a marvelous time in Serbia and I look forward to giving you some further tips.
 In fact, Belgrade is in my top 5 cities!

-There are so many things to do in Belgrade which are highlighted in this post(Belgrade: A complete guide), but to give a short synopsis here are 5!
+There are so many things to do while traveling Belgrade which are highlighted in this post(Belgrade: A complete guide), but to give a short synopsis here are 5!
 If you are looking for more and more information in general, be sure to keep reading on.

 1. Yugoslavia Museum